 The router has a button for connecting with another Reyee Wi-Fi router to create a mesh network.
 If the devices are close enough together, just press it to connect the nodes.
 When the nodes are online, the LED acts as a crude signal strength meter.

 On the other hand, the RG-E5 lacks Wireless Protected Setup (WPS) for quickly (though potentially insecurely) adding new devices.
 Overall, the router falls short in terms of security.
 It lacks any extra security software like Netgear’s Armor software and limits logins to using the antiquated WPA-2 format.

-Reyee RG-E5 review: Performance
+Reyee RG-E5 review: Performance and in use

 Based on benchmark tests using Ixia’s ixChariot network simulation software in my 100-year-old house, I found the Reyee RG-E5 to be a reliable and competent traditional router that punches above its class.
 To start, at 15-feet, it moved 849.2Mbps to the Samsung Galaxy Book Pro test system.
 That’s in between much more expensive routers, like the slightly slower Linksys MR9600 (at 822.0Mbps) or the slightly faster Archer AX6000 (884.4Mbps).
 It was well off the pace set by the 1.383Gbps from the Netgear Nighthawk AX8 though.